dribnet/perceptionengines/README.md

 ```

 This optimizes a drawing to trigger a label of 'birdhouse' on a default set of four
 ImageNet models.
-After several iterations, there will program will end and save a file
+After several iterations, there will program will end and save a
-parametre file `best.npy` in the output directory along with a preview called `best.png`.
+parameter file `best.npy` in the output directory along with a preview called `best.png`.

 ![birdhouse1](https://user-images.githubusercontent.com/945979/70126508-0f17f300-16de-11ea-9afa-ee6c083c4960.jpg)